-- future citizenship ceremonies may be hosted on the marae both to introduce new residents to a marae experience and provide the benefit of cultural exchange. - advancing actions proposed in the 'Waitākere ki tua' report to support the aspirations of west Auckland Māori and improve participation in democratic processes. - implementing the Te Kakau park concept (formerly Sunvue Park) developed through a co-design process with students from the kura - Waitangi @ Waititi is an established part of the region's events calendar - engaging with Hoani Waititi Marae on future plans for the marae, e.g. the aspiration for a Wananga. - exploring how to better meet the needs of rangatahi
+- future citizenship ceremonies may be hosted on the marae both to introduce new residents to a marae experience and provide the benefit of cultural exchange. - advancing actions proposed in the 'Waitākere ki tua' report to support the aspirations of west Auckland Māori and improve participation in democratic processes. - implementing the Sunvue Park concept developed through a co-design process with students from the kura - Waitangi @ Waititi is an established part of the region's events calendar - engaging with Hoani Waititi Marae on future plans for the marae, e.g. the aspiration for a Wananga.

-A mataawaka hui for all three boards at Hoani Waititi marae in March and August 2023 highlighted the desire for a united west Auckland voice so that local board boundaries do not affect delivery on the aspirations of the Māori community in the west.
+A mataawaka hui for all three boards at Hoani Waititi marae in early March 2023 highlighted the desire for a united west Auckland voice so that local board boundaries do not affect delivery on the aspirations of the Māori community in the west.
 Barriers to engagement in the democratic process was also a major concern for participants.

-Kai sovereignty is an aspiration reflected in the 'Mana Motuhake o te Kai' strategy for west Auckland developed by the Maori Thought Leadership Collective.
+Kai sovereignty is an aspiration.
 There is a need for more space to grow food to support community wellbeing.
 Growing food and the experience of collective gardening involves people in finding local solutions.
-It has associated benefits of bringing people of different ages and backgrounds together to share stories..
+It has associated benefits of bringing people of different ages and backgrounds together to share stories.